|

 If you see something you like make sure to jump on it right away because it most likely won’t be there when you come back.
 You’ll find smaller knick-knacks here, old comic books, jewellery, art … etc.

 Markets on your mind now?
-Well, you’ve come to the right place!
-The Brussels market scene is one of my favourites in Europe (yes, it even rivals Aix-en-Provence, and that says a lot!).
-Every day there’s another afternoon food market in different neighbourhoods.
+Well, you’ve come to the right place because the Brussels market scene is one of my favourites in Europe (yes, it even rivals Aix-en-Provence, and that says a lot!).
+Every day there’s another afternoon food market in a different neighbourhood throughout the city.

-But, our all-time favourite things to do in Brussels was going to the weekly Midi-Market on Sunday.
-The Midi-Market (near the Midi train station) is a well known local spot for cheap fruits and veggies (but still delicious!).
+But, my all-time favourite things to do in Brussels was going to the weekly Midi-Market on Sunday.
+The Midi-Market (near the Midi train station) is a well known local spot for reasonably priced fruits and veggies (but still delicious!).

-I don’t think we’d ever seen such a large food market before, they shut down several blocks around the train station for it.
+I don’t think I’d ever seen such a large food market before, they shut down several blocks around the train station for it.

 It’s not just the cheapest spot for fresh produce, you can also find clothing, toiletries, nuts, spices… you name it!
-They also have pastry and bread stalls, and we would buy our weekly BBQ chicken here.
+They also have pastry and bread stalls, and I would buy my weekly BBQ chicken here.

-If you want the best price (and authentic Midi-Market experience) wait until the market is close to closing (around 1:00 PM) to go, this is when the real chaos ensues.
-People come here to stock up for the week, merchants start lowering their prices, and can be kind of pushy to get rid of their stock.
+If you want the best price (and authentic Midi-Market experience) wait until the market is close to closing (around 1:00 PM), this is when the real chaos ensues.
+Merchants start lowering their prices to get rid of their stock that hasn’t sold yet.
+Let’s just say, they be kind of pushy.

 You’ll hear every stall yell out “Un Euro!
 Un Euro!
-Un Euro!” or “On Melange, On Melange, On Melange!”
+Un Euro!”
+(One Euro) or “On Melange, On Melange, On Melange!”
+(We Mix!)
 That’s them lowering their price and telling you can you mix and match certain fruits or veggies.

 11. See Where Audrey Hepburn Was Born